goheesheng/Polkadot-Hackathon-Europe-2023/README.md

 Blockchain Node: A server that runs a full copy of the blockchain ledger and can be used to validate and process transactions.
 The project use a Substrate node, such to ensure that the NFT marketplace is able to interact and execute transactions in a secure and efficient manner.

 Further takeaways:
-- Add auction smart contract to frontend (Already done)
+- Integrate auction smart contract to frontend (Smart Contract already done)
 - Deploy to main net

 ## Contact information